Chrysler Two-mode-hybrids and Mild-hybrids

 Frank Klegon, Executive VP, Chrysler powertrains and engines, talks about the different types of hybrid engines, and how they related to Chrysler.
 The two types of hybrids discussed are Two-mode-hybrids and Mild-hybrids.
 Two-mode allows for the use of electric or internal combustion at low speeds, and internal combustion at higher speeds/heavier loads.
 Mild-hybrids have larger starter motors, which allows the engine to be shut off when the car is stopped, coasting, or braking, and then restarting quickly.

 Within the next few years, Chrysler will offer a mild-hybrid powertrain in a Chrysler Group vehicle.

 The new Chrysler Aspen and Dodge Durango Hybrid vehicles can be powered either by the electric motor or by the 5.7-liter HEMI® V-8 engine with MDS ” or a combination of the two.
-When full power is needed, the system automatically adjusts for passing, driving steep grades or hauling a trailer.
-The result is trend-setting hybrid technology that provides superior fuel economy, performance and load-carrying capability.
+When full power is needed, the system automatically adjusts for passing, driving steep grades, or hauling a trailer.
+The result is a trend-setting hybrid technology that provides superior fuel economy, performance, and load-carrying capability.